Dhruv-develop/urban-transport-sql-analysis/README.md

 Which routes may require more vehicles

-These insights can help transport authorities optimize operations.
+These insights help transport authorities optimize operations.

 🚀 Skills Demonstrated

-This project demonstrates practical experience with:

 Relational database design